isthisthat/Pysheet/README.md

 ## Changelog
 ### v2.2
 * Added option to transpose input (-t)
-* If table is to wide to print in the terminal, give a message instead of an exception
+* If table is too wide to print in the terminal, give a message instead of an exception
 * Cleaned up help a bit and used some of pylint's suggestions

 ### v2.1